-(4) The pool operator shall verify measure and maintain the public pool water temperature at 77°F (25°C) or higher.
+(4) The pool operator shall verify and maintain public pool water temperature at 77°F (25°C) or higher.

-(5) The pool operator shall ensure that the filtration system is operating while the public pool reaches and maintains the proper required free--chlorine concentration during the disinfection process.
+(5) The pool operator shall ensure that the filtration system is operating while the public pool reaches and maintains the proper free chlorine concentration during the disinfection process.

-(6) The pool operator shall disinfect the public pool water as follows:

-(A) If the contaminating material is a formed fecal stool or vomit, the pool operator shall maintain the free-chlorine concentration in the pool at 2 ppm for at least 25 minutes.
+(6) The pool operator shall disinfect the public pool water as follows: (A) If the contaminating material is a formed fecal stool or vomit, the pool operator shall maintain the free chlorine concentration in the pool at 2 ppm for at least 25 minutes.

-(B) If the fecal material is a diarrheal=stool, the pool operator shall raise the free=chlorine concentration in the pool to 20 ppm and maintain that concentration for at least 12.75 hours.
-If that public pool water contains a chlorine stabilizer such as cyanuric acid, the pool operator shall lower the pH to 6.5 and raise the free=chlorine concentration in the public pool to 40 ppm and maintain that concentration for at least 30 hours.
+(B) If the fecal material is a diarrheal-stool, the pool operator shall raise the free chlorine concentration in the pool to 20 ppm and maintain that concentration for at least 12.75 hours.
+If that public pool water contains a chlorine stabilizer such as cyanuric acid, the pool operator shall lower the pH to 6.5 and raise the free chlorine concentration in the public pool to 40 ppm and maintain that concentration for at least 30 hours.

-(C) If the contaminating material is blood, the pool operator shall check the freechlorine concentration in the public pool at the time of the incident.
-If it is below the required minimum free-chlorine concentration, the pool operator shall immediately close the public pool until the required minimum free-chlorine concentration is achieved.
+(C) If the contaminating material is blood, the pool operator shall check the free chlorine concentration in the public pool at the time of the incident.
+If it is below the required minimum free chlorine concentration, the pool operator shall immediately close the public pool until the required minimum free chlorine concentration is achieved.

-(7) The pool operator shall test the free-chlorine residual at multiple sampling points to ensure the proper required free-chlorine concentration is achieved throughout the public pool water for the entire disinfection time.
+(7) The pool operator shall test the free chlorine residual at multiple sampling points to ensure the proper free chlorine concentration is achieved throughout the public pool water for the entire disinfection time.

 (8) The pool operator shall replace any affected cartridge filters and shall backwash noncartridge filters after the disinfection process has been completed.
-The pool operator shall ensure the effluent is discharged directly to the sanitary sewer or other approved wastewater=disposal process in accordance with State or local requirements.
-The pool operator shall not return the filter backwash water to the poolthrough the filter.
+The pool operator shall ensure the effluent is discharged directly to the sanitary sewer or other approved wastewater disposal process in accordance with State or local requirements.
+The pool operator shall not return the backwash through the filter.
 The pool operator shall replace the filter media if necessary.

-(9) The pool operator shall not allow pool users back into the public pool until the disinfection process has been completed and the free-chlorine concentration and pH of the public pool water have returned to normal operating ranges in accordance with sections 65529 and 65530.
+(9) The pool operator shall not allow pool users back into the public pool until the disinfection process has been completed and the free chlorine concentration and pH of the public pool water have returned to normal operating ranges in accordance with sections 65529 and 65530.

-(b) The pool operator shall immediately document each fecal, vomit, blood contamination, drowning, or near-drowning incident and maintain records in accordance with section 65523 as follows:
+(b) The pool operator shall immediately document each fecal, vomit, blood contamination, drowning or near-drowning incident and maintain records in accordance with section 65523 as follows:

-(1) The date and time of the incident, the affected pool, the available freechlorine concentrations, pool temperature, and pH level at the time of the incident, and facts known about the circumstances and cause of the incident.
-This information shall also be documented after the pool operator has completed the disinfection process and again when reopening the pool to public-pool users.
+(1) The date and time of the incident, the available free chlorine, pool temperature and pH level at the time of the incident.
+This information shall also be documented after the pool operator has completed the disinfection process and again when reopening the pool to public users.